tink-ab/tink-link-ios/USAGE.md

 # Usage Examples

+This document outlines how to use the different classes and types provided by Tink Link.

 ## Users

-### Permanent user
+### Authenticating permanent users

-Creating permanent users is limited to our Enterprise customers.
+> Creating permanent users is limited to our Enterprise customers.

-1. If you use the access token directly, you can authenticate your permanent user and use it in a `ProviderContext` like this:
+1. If you directly use access tokens, then you can authenticate your permanent user as follows:

 ```swift
 let userContext = UserContext()
 let userCanceller = userContext.authenticateUser(accessToken: <#Access Token#>, completion: { result in